nden/astropy/docs/wcs/wcsapi.rst

-The core astropy package provides base classes that define the low- and high- level APIs described in APE 14 in the :mod:`astropy.wcs.wcsapi` module, and these are listed in the `Reference/API`_ section below.
+The core astropy package provides base classes that define the low- and high- level APIs described in APE 14 in the :mod:`astropy.wcs.wcsapi` module, and these are listed in the :ref:`wcs-reference-api` section below.

 Overview
 ^^^^^^^^